-8.4 Urban mitigation options
+8.4 Urban Mitigation Options

-2 Urban mitigation options can be categorized into three broad strategies: (1) reducing urban energy 3

-- consumption across all sectors, including through spatial planning and infrastructure; (2) electrification - 4 and switching to net zero emissions resources; and (3) enhancing carbon stocks and uptake through - 5 urban green and blue infrastructure, which can also offer multiple co-benefits.
-A fourth, socio- - 6 behavioural aspects, can shift energy demand and emerge as the result of implementing the strategies. - 7 Urban mitigation options covered in this section are organized around these three strategies and can - 8 facilitate deep decarbonization through systemic transformation (see Section 8.6 and Figure 8.21 for - 9 prioritizing mitigation options based on urban form and urban growth typologies). - 10 Urban areas are systems where multiple mitigation options-especially when integrated-have - 11 cascading effects across transport, energy, buildings, land use, and behaviour.
-These cascading effects - 12 take place both within and across urban systems (see Figure 8.15).
-Mitigation actions also occur at - 13 multiple urban scales, from households and blocks to districts and city regions, and can be implemented - 14 as standalone sectoral strategies, such as increasing energy efficiency for appliances, and also as system- - 15 wide actions.
-In reducing emissions locally, urban areas can help lower emissions outside of their - administrative boundaries through their use of materials and resources, and by increasing the efficiency 16 - 17 of infrastructure and energy use beyond what is possible with individual sectoral strategies.
-Urban - 18 mitigation policies that implement multiple integrated interventions will provide more emissions - 19 savings than the sum of individual interventions (Sethi et al. 2020). - 20 Integrated action also has a key role in providing benefits for human well-being.
-Urban mitigation - 21 options and strategies that are effective, efficient, and fair can also support broader sustainability goals - 22 (Güneralp et al. 2017; Kona et al. 2018; Pasimeni et al. 2019).
-Due to the complex and intensive - 23 interactions in urban systems and the interlinked nature among the SDGs, cities can be important - 24 intervention points to harness synergies and co-benefits for achieving emissions reductions along with - 25 other SDGs (Nilsson et al. 2016; Corbett and Mellouli 2017) (see Section 8.2 and Figure 8.4).
+Urban mitigation options can be categorised into three broad strategies: (i) reducing or changing urban energy and material use towards more sustainable production and consumption across all sectors, including through spatial planning and infrastructure; (ii) electrification and switching to net-zero-emissions resources; and (iii) enhancing carbon storage in the urban environment through urban green and blue infrastructure, which can also offer multiple co-benefits.
+A fourth, socio-behavioural aspects, can shift energy demand and emerge as the result of implementing the strategies.
+Urban mitigation options covered in this section are organised around these three strategies and can facilitate deep decarbonisation through systemic transformation (see Section 8.6 and Figure 8.21 for prioritising mitigation options based on urban form and urban growth typologies).

+Urban areas are systems where multiple mitigation options - especially when integrated - have cascading effects across transport, energy, buildings, land use, and behaviour.
+These cascading effects take place both within and across urban systems (Figure 8.15).
+Mitigation actions also occur at multiple urban scales, from households and blocks to districts and city regions, and can be implemented as standalone sectoral strategies, such as increasing energy efficiency for appliances, and also as system-wide actions.
+In reducing emissions locally, urban areas can help lower emissions outside of their administrative boundaries through their use of materials and resources, and by increasing the efficiency of infrastructure and energy use beyond what is possible with individual sectoral strategies.
+Urban mitigation policies that implement multiple integrated interventions will provide more emissions savings than the sum of individual interventions (Sethi et al. 2020).

+Integrated action also has a key role in providing benefits for human well-being.
+Urban mitigation options and strategies that are effective, efficient, and fair can also support broader sustainability goals (Güneralp et al. 2017; Kona et al. 2018; Pasimeni et al. 2019).
+Due to the complex and intensive interactions in urban systems and the interlinked nature of the SDGs, cities can be important intervention points to harness synergies and co-benefits for achieving emissions reductions along with other SDGs (Nilsson et al. 2016; Corbett and Mellouli 2017) (Section 8.2 and Figure 8.4).